 Vice President for Academic Affairs Search

-With more than 4,500 students, Wayne State has become a leading comprehensive college in Northeast Nebraska, with 15 academic departments within four academic schools and more than 130 career pathways.
+Wayne State has become a leading comprehensive college in Northeast Nebraska, with 15 academic departments within four academic schools and more than 130 career pathways.
 The newest undergraduate programs include engineering technology, accelerated nursing, and pre-public health.
 New master's programs include human performance and wellness management, criminal justice administration, and interdisciplinary studies.
+Three new certificate programs in the MBA (Human Resources, Supply Chain Management, and Leadership Management) were recently added.

 Wayne State College is being assisted by Academic Search.
-For more information about the position, institution, leadership agenda, and application instructions, please download the full position profile from the Academic Search website: https://www.academicsearch.org/open-searches-public/entry/19908/?search=19908
+For more information about the position, institution, leadership agenda, qualifications, and application process, please download the full position profile from the Academic Search website: https://www.academicsearch.org/open-searches-public/

 Posted by the FREE value-added recruitment advertising agency